-On the other hand, credit constraints on loan-to-income ratios may limit the ability of households to follow through on the borrow-to-invest motive.
-Even in this situation, our core point remains: increased borrowing is not used to finance consumption, rather it is used to increase investment in housing.
+Our core point is that increased borrowing is not used to finance consumption, rather it is used to increase investment in housing.
 In the context of a two-asset model, credit constraints act to limit wealth accumulation: households cannot exploit the high returns of a leveraged portfolio, and so credit constraints reduce life-time consumption levels, rather than simply changing the time path of consumption.